Promoting vibrant, healthy and caring communities creates the best possible foundation for our success today and in the

 Harris annually provides two scholarships to children of Harris employees who qualify as finalists in the National Merit Scholarship Program.
 Students enter this academic competition in October of their junior year by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) at their high school location.

-Harris contributes to nearly 50 different charitable organizations that represent a broad cross-section of social and cultural services.
+Harris contributes to over 90 different charitable organizations that represent a broad cross-section of social and cultural services.
 These range from meeting basic needs for safety, food and hygiene; providing support to those struggling with a serious illness; and those that enrich our communities with art, theater and music.

 Our largest charitable campaign each year is for the United Way, for which Harris and its employees raised more than $1.9 million in 2016.
 Harris employees augment the annual campaign with individual and team volunteer initiatives that provide additional financial support, as well as food and basic hygiene products, to families in need.

 In 2016, Harris launched an enterprise-wide service initiative called HEART – Harris Employees Actively Responding Together.
 HEART provides a single platform for the company’s wide-ranging community and volunteer efforts around the globe.